sinaschaefer/inference-effekt/README.md

 ## Metropolis-Hasting
 The algorithm got split into two seperate functions.
 The helper function `metropolisStep`, which performes one iteration of the algorithm, and the main algorithm `metropolisHastings` which performs (possibly indefinete) cycles of the algorithm using `metropolisStep`.
+`metropolisStep` also makes use of the function `propose` which recursively adds Gaussian noise to an existing trace and uses the resulting trace as a proposal for the new trace.